paithiov909/rcppmecab-fork/README.md

 For analyzing, you also need MeCab binary and dictionary.

-Note that the MeCab library built for Windows does not have compatibility with both 32-bit R and 64-bit R. Because of this, if you build and install RcppMeCab from source package, it may be helpful you to use some build options that '--no-multiarch' and/or '--no-test-load'.
+Note that the MeCab library built for Windows does not have compatibility with both 32-bit R and 64-bit R. Because of this, if you build and install RcppMeCab from source package, it may be helpful you to use some build options that `--no-multiarch` and/or `--no-test-load`.

 #### For Korean:

 Install [mecab-ko-msvc](https://github.com/Pusnow/mecab-ko-msvc) and [mecab-ko-dic-msvc](https://github.com/Pusnow/mecab-ko-dic-msvc) up to your 32-bit or 64-bit Windows version in `C:\mecab`.
-Then, add that directory to the PATH environment variable, and provide dictionary location to `RcppMeCab` function.
+Then, add that directory to the PATH environment variable, and provide dictionary location to RcppMeCab function.

 #### For Japanese:

 Install mecab binary [built for 32bit](https://drive.google.com/uc?export=download&id=0B4y35FiV1wh7WElGUGt6ejlpVXc) and/or [built for 64bit](https://github.com/ikegami-yukino/mecab/releases/tag/v0.996.2).
-Then, add the `C:/PROGRA~2/mecab/bin/` (32bit) or `C:/PROGRA~1/mecab/bin` (64bit) directory to the PATH environment variables, and provide dictionary location to `RcppMeCab` function if necessary.
+Then, add the `C:/PROGRA~2/mecab/bin/` (32bit) or `C:/PROGRA~1/mecab/bin` (64bit) directory to the PATH environment variables, and provide dictionary location to RcppMeCab function if necessary.

 ## Usage